Santo Domingo Nightlife | The 9 Best Bars and Clubs in 2020

 Dominicans are some of the friendliest people you’ll meet.
-Some say they have always have an angle to play, but for the most part, I found the people in the DR to be great.
+Some say they always have an angle to play, but for the most part, I found the people in the DR to be great.

 Dominicans are always ready for a party and often willing to let you join their group.
 They’re outgoing and just love to have a good time.
 I’ve yet to find a more welcoming culture to party in, especially in Santo Domingo and Santiago.

 It’s hot as hell in the DR. To me, that means people are full of energy and life – always willing to go out.
 There’s no winter in the Dominican Republic.
-The clubs pop off year around.
+The clubs pop off the whole year around.

 If you want to experience a true Latin culture with unique rhythms, then the Dominican Republic is for you.

 Popular Santo Domingo nightlife spots play a mix of reggaeton, bachata, and dembow.
 Shit pops off and people dance non-stop.

 Tons of Spots

 Santo Domingo is a huge city.
 As such, you’ve got a number of nightlife options in the capital.
 I’ve found there are three main zones in the city:

 If you’re looking for a big night out in Santo Domingo, it’s likely you’ll end up in one of these three areas.
 There’s a solid selection of clubs and bars in each area, although the neighborhoods are a bit far apart.

 Santo Domingo Nightlife is Cheap